haimengsong/ocr-server/README.md

 I believe there are many people doing the same thing like I did but the process of collecting skills in job descriptions and searching online courses from websites is not quite easy.
 That is what our project would like to opitimize...

-## Functionality
+## Requirement
-User submits a job description and the website will list out recommended online courses for each skill order by its frequency
+User can submit a job description \
+User can view recommended online courses for each skill order by its frequency

 ## Design
-* architecture
+* web architecture
+  * Represent Layer: HTML5, CSS, React
+  * Business Logic: Spring, SpringMVC, SpringBoot
+  * Data Access Layer: Elasticsearch Java API
+  * Data Store: ElasticSearch
+* data model \
+Course (course name, description, url, skills, score, enrollment, level, price, source)
-* data
+* data store
-  * why we choose elastic search
 * data scraping
+   * sources: Coursera (more in future)
+   * technology: HtmlUnit, XPath
+   * when to scrape and scrape how much data
+   * what if source data updated
+* cache
 * business logic
-  * how we extract skills from job description
+  * how to extract skills from job description
+  * rank criteria
 ## Demo

 ## Future work